 We ask for foster carers on our Facebook page as they are needed but please check our catchment area in the map below before applying.

 As you will be taking healthy animals you are highly unlikely to have to deal with the trauma of losing one.
 If a hog becomes sick we would expect you to have contacted us and returned it the rescue long before it becomes critical.

 Hedgehogs all have their own personality.
 Some are grumpy and to be honest they are the easiest ones to release as you know they’ll avoid people and you don’t get too attached.
 Others will have you in fits of laughter as their antics can provide many hours of amusement and confusion.
 Fostering one of them gets you closer to a wild animal than you would ever have thought possible and these little guys are pretty much the only British Wildlife you can do that with.

 Although we do our utmost not to over-handle them, even those that have needed intensive daily treatment will revert to wild as soon as they go back outside, with very few exceptions, so you don’t need to worry about them becoming tame.

 We do ask that if you have children, that they are not allowed to take the hog out to handle it unless absolutely necessary, but this is an ideal way for them to get to know our wild animals and to learn respect and concern for their welfare without the long term commitment of having a pet.

 There will be a formal agreement for the period of fostering, and we would need to check that your facilities are suitable.

-If you feel you are able to offer help by being a foster carer, and have the required facilities, please contact us via our contact page outlining what facilities you have, and how many hogs you could take, we will then get back to you as time permits – obviously the hogs we are caring for come first.
+If you feel you are able to offer help by being a foster carer, and have the required facilities, please download the application form below and return the completed form to us, we will then get back to you as time permits – obviously the hogs we are caring for come first.